alrichardbollans/spatial-preposition-annotation-tool-unity3d/Unity3D Annotation Environment/readme.md

 ## Build

 Once all scenes have been created, they must be added to the build settings and various edits must be made.
-This is handled by the finalise_scenes.cs script which must be executed once all scenes have been created:
+This is handled by the finalise_scenes.cs script which must be executed once all scenes have been created via the given editor button.

-* finalise scenes.cs adds scenes to build (except example and template etc..) and must be run whenever scenes are added or removed.
-Sets player menu as first scene in index then iterates through scenes and bakes lighting.
-This script adds all scenes in the MainFolder directory to the buildsettings
-* Also edits Main.cs to add the scenes to the scene list
-* Also adds camera vision script to objects tagged 'MainCamera' and removes their audio listeners
-* Bakes lighting in each scene

 ## Notes

-To set up tasks and/or change order of tasks, Main.cs must be edited. 'begin()' method describes which is the first task to do and 'change_task()' defines which tasks are done after the first.
-To create a new task all, new task instance must be created in Main class where its behaviour is defined in TaskScene.
+To set up tasks and/or change order of tasks, Main.cs must be edited. `Start()` method describes which is the first task to do and `change_task()` defines which tasks are done after the first.
+To create a new task, an instance must be created in `Main` class where its behaviour is defined in TaskScene.

 Annotations are output via a http post to a php script on the server.
 Associated strings are given in the `Main` class and *passwords for http post are exposed here*.